Internal data transfers¶

 rsync fails with Permission denied when copying from /datasets¶

-If you forget to use the --no-perms option when rsync'ing data out
+If you forget to use the appropriate options when rsync'ing data out of

-of a /datasets folder, then all permissions will be set to 000.
+a /datasets folder, then all permissions will be set to 000.
+In

-In other words, nobody can read, write, or execute those files and
+other words, nobody can read, write, or execute those files and folders.

 To fix this, first run the following commands to fix the permissions,